PrestaShop/prestashop.github.io/news/_posts/2021-04-06-we-decided-to-use-typescript.md

 ## What are the benefits?

-We've already seen some benefits about strictly typing PHP, it provides a robust codebase and avoids a lot of bugs by spotting these really early.
+We've already seen some benefits about strictly typing PHP, it provides a robust codebase and avoids a lot of bugs by spotting these really early while coding.
 This will provide us a safe development way and increase our confidence about what we're still building.

 It also makes the code way more self-expressive, which means that our codebase will be more friendly to new developers and contributors.